lifeofguenter/ansible-role-mssql/README.md

 # Ansible Role for SQL Server (2017)

-This ansible role will install SQL Server (2017) on Debian-like machines.
+This ansible role will install SQL Server (2017) on Ubuntu Xenial (unfortunately the only supported distribution/release currently).

 ## Requirements